 We may wish for the Norman Rockwell version of Thanksgiving, family smiling and laughing joyfully as they surround a table with a big ol’ turkey.

-Let’s be real.
+But let’s be real.

-Do you want to rewrite your stories?
+But do you want to rewrite your stories?
 Do you want to change the usual response?
 It starts with focusing on ourselves.

-Here are 3 steps to making the most of the next 48+ hours:
+Here are 4 steps to making the most of the next 48+ hours:

 - Focus on your breathing.
 When you find your thoughts racing, stop yourself.
 Breathe in slowly, for three counts.
 Breathe out even more slowly, for six counts.
 Repeat a few times.